 Build a Leading Military Medicine Program

-Through its unique relationship with U.S. military academies and veteran populations, the School of Medicine is dedicated to improving the lives of military service members and their families.
+Through its unique relationship with U.S. military academies and veteran populations, the College of Medicine is dedicated to improving the lives of military service members and their families.

 The military medicine department is the cornerstone of the college’s focus on serving those who have served our country.